mkstp/tukey/index.md

 ### Unconventional Ergonomics

-For other potential conflicts, there is usually an easy way to reposition your fingers to avoid a SFB.
-For example, the words 'small' or 'kept' require slight inward lateral shifts from the traditional home row finger positions.
-The words 'first' and 'write' as well.
-More challenging are words like 'member', 'question' and 'bring' which might require you to layer your fingers while turning your wrists inward.
-And the impossible to avoid SFB's are in words like 'answer', 'yield' or 'phalanx'.
+Some home row purists might find this controversial, but for other potential conflicts Tukey offers an ergonomic way to reposition your fingers to avoid a SFB.
+For example, the words 'small', 'kept', 'first, or 'write' require 1U (one conventional keycap size) inward lateral shifts from the traditional home row finger positions.
+Words like 'member', 'question', 'bring' or 'yield' can be typed with your thumbs raised 1U or by superimposing your middle and index fingers over the same key column while slightly turning your wrists outward.
+[Many typists naturally end up typing this way without sticking to formal home row positions](https://userinterfaces.aalto.fi/how-we-type/), and so Tukey incroporates that natural tendency into its design.

+Regrettably, I couldn't address the 'SW', and 'WS" bigrams with strategic key placement or unconventional ergonomics.
+And so words like 'answer' and 'swim' are still difficult like they are in QWERTY.

 ### Inward Finger Rolls